Day 1 — Dublin, Ireland

 Apart from an independent visit to the Manx Museum in Douglas, the Isle of Man has two quite distinct options for you: you can either walk along part on the coastline on one of the island’s most beautiful walks, or you can choose to take a vintage steam train towards the former capital of Castletown.

 For the “Southern Cliffs” walking tour you will be driven to the Folk Village of Cregneash, from where you stroll through farmland to The Chasm, a local landmark.
-There you can have excellent views of the nesting seabirds, continuing on an easy coastal path to The Sound.
+There you can have excellent views of the nesting seabirds, continuing on a coastal path to The Sound.
 A renowned bird sanctuary is located just across this body of water and grey seals frequent the area.
 At The Sound you will board your bus to return to the pier.

-If you are a train buff, then you should either take the excursion by train from Douglas to Castletown to see the magnificent Castle Rushden, one of the best examples of a medieval castle in Europe dating back to the year 1200, or combine the train ride with a special culinary touch: travelling in lovingly restored dining cars through the Manx landscape with breathtaking scenery and coastal views, you will enjoy a tasting menu of the freshest seasonal Manx produce and Manx craft ales.
+If you are a train buff, then you should either take the excursion by train from Douglas to Castletown to see the magnificent Castle Rushen, one of the best examples of a medieval castle in Europe dating back to the year 1200, or combine the train ride with a special culinary touch: travelling in lovingly restored dining cars through the Manx landscape with breathtaking scenery and coastal views, you will enjoy a tasting menu of the freshest seasonal Manx produce and Manx craft ales.